zuozhenggh/learning-library/analytics-library/redbull-map/google-maps/google-maps.md

 ## Task 1: Identify your Google Developer API Key

-1. Google Maps API **Access Key**
-If your organization already has a developer account, you can skip this task and determine from your internal resources what API key you should use.
+1. If your organization already has a developer account, you can skip this task and determine from your internal resources what API key you should use.
 Research carefully as costs can be incurred.

-2. Using API Keys
-Please find the [documentation](https://developers.google.com/maps/documentation/javascript/get-api-key) for API Keys
+2. Please find the [documentation](https://developers.google.com/maps/documentation/javascript/get-api-key) for API Keys

 ## Task 2: Configure your Map background